“My Baby Will Only Sleep on Me! Help” - Tips & Advice

 Reassess your baby’s sleep environment.
 Around 7-8 weeks, babies become more sensitive to light and dark.
 Use this to your benefit and create a very dark, quiet sleep environment for her.
 Bonus points for blackout curtains and a white noise machine.

 Start with baby steps.
-Every day, your goal should be to try one nap the bassinet or cot.
+Every day, your goal should be to try one nap in the bassinet or cot.
 The first nap of the day is usually the best bet.
 Most newborns around 7-8 weeks will be ready for their first nap about an hour after they woke up.

 Replace sleep associations.
 Your baby may not be ready to fall asleep independently right off the bat -- that’s okay!
 If your goal is to move away from a big sleep association (like nursing to sleep or napping on mum/in the baby carrier), try introducing new sleep associations that will be easier to transition away from.
 For example, place your baby in the cot and bounce it (to create motion) while placing your hand gently on her chest (to mimic the sensation of being next to you).
 The goal is to start with some form of intervention and progressively lessen it as your infant adjusts.